January Gardening Tips and To-Dos for the Pacific Northwest

 ‘Growing a Cut Flower Garden’ Series

-I hope this gives you an idea of the gardening to-dos that need to be done here in the Pacific Northwest in January.
+I hope this gives you an idea of the gardening to-dos needed here in the Pacific Northwest in January.

 Don’t let the cold weather fool you.
-There’s plenty of work to do to get ready for a beautiful and healthy Pacific Northwest garden this year.
+Plenty of work to do to prepare for a beautiful and healthy Pacific Northwest garden this year.

 You can see a map of the USDA zones HERE.